 Listed below are the names and bios of the 2013 Festival Organizers:

 Joe is an activist, organizer, researcher, educator, coordinator and filmmaker.
-Joe is also a Doctor of Psychology, a Community Faculty Member, and the Director & Project Coordinator of "Growing Old Gracefully: The Transgender Experience," a multi-media program exploring the issue of transgender aging.
-Joe transitioned his gender from female-to-male 11-years ago and has been organizing in the transgender community ever since.
-Over the years, he has been on the forefront of the transgender movement, working as a cultural compentency trainer and as an organizer for groups such as The Philadelphia Trans-health Conference and The American Psychological Association.
+Joe is also a Doctor of Psychology, a Community Faculty Member, the Founder & Chair of Gender Reel, and the Director & Project Coordinator of "Growing Old Gracefully: The Transgender Experience," a multi-media program exploring the issue of transgender aging.
+Joe transitioned his gender from female-to-male 12-years ago and has been organizing in the transgender community ever since.
+Over the years, he has been on the forefront of the transgender movement, working as a cultural compentency trainer and organizer for groups such as The Philadelphia Trans-health Conference and The American Psychological Association.

 Sam is a native Philadelphian currently residing in Plymouth Meeting.
 He possesses a BA in English, and is now an administrative assistant & graphic designer for a custom clothing company in Ardmore, PA.
 Sam enjoys playing acoustic guitar, watercolor painting, dancing, video games, vegan food, beer, and toying with gender.
 He has been in transition (female-to-male) since late 2008